NYC launches minimum pay mandate for food delivery workers

 "Given the broken process that resulted in such an extreme final minimum pay rule, we will continue to explore all paths forward — including litigation — to ensure we continue to best support Dashers and protect the flexibility that so many delivery workers like them depend on," DoorDash said in a statement.

-In 2021, the New York City Council passed legislation requiring the Department of Consumer and Worker Protection to study the pay and working conditions of app-based restaurant delivery workers.
+In 2021, the New York City Council passed legislation requiring the Department of Consumer and Worker Protection to study app-based restaurant delivery workers' pay and working conditions.

 "Throughout the pandemic, they provided warm meals directly to our doors, helping so many of us to stay safe and healthy inside our homes and providing a crucial lifeline that allowed so many of our beloved restaurants to stay open for business during a time of such uncertainty," Mayuga said.
 "Ensuring these workers earn a dignified pay is an issue of equity."